The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 - Can you take ashwagandha every day?

-- Clinical trials have administered ashwagandha extracts daily for up to 12 months with a generally favorable safety profile.
-Daily use is the standard protocol in all major ashwagandha studies — the adaptogenic effects depend on consistent daily intake rather than occasional use.
+- Daily use is the standard protocol in all major ashwagandha studies — the adaptogenic effects depend on consistent daily intake rather than occasional use.
 However, some practitioners recommend periodic cycling (e.g., 8-12 weeks on, 2-4 weeks off) based on traditional Ayurvedic practice, though this cycling approach has not been specifically validated in controlled trials.
 Consult your healthcare provider for personalized guidance on long-term supplementation.

 - Which ashwagandha extract is best: KSM-66, Sensoril, or Shoden?

 - The best extract depends on your primary health goal.
-KSM-66 (root-only, 5% withanolides, 300-600mg dose) has the most extensive human clinical trial evidence — 24+ RCTs covering stress, cortisol, testosterone, endurance, and cognitive function.
-It is the top choice when evidence breadth matters most.
+KSM-66 (root-only, 5% withanolides, 300-600mg dose) has published human clinical trial evidence covering stress, cortisol, endurance, and cognitive function.
 Sensoril (root and leaf, approximately 10% withanolides, 125-250mg dose) delivers a higher withanolide concentration per milligram, fitting a comparable withanolide dose into a smaller capsule load — a good fit for lower-dose daily protocols.
-Shoden (root, 35% withanolide glycosides, 120mg dose) is the most concentrated extract available and offers maximum active compound delivery in the smallest dose, with smaller, more preliminary human trials at 120–240mg reporting reduced cortisol and hormonal-balance effects.
-For stress and cortisol reduction specifically, KSM-66 has the strongest and most replicated evidence (including cortisol reductions of 27-28% in two landmark trials).
+Shoden (root, 35% withanolide glycosides, 120mg dose) is the most concentrated extract available and offers maximum active compound delivery in the smallest dose, with smaller, more preliminary human trials at 120–240mg reporting reduced cortisol.
+For stress and cortisol reduction specifically, two trials of KSM-66 independently reported a statistically significant cortisol reduction versus placebo.
 Consult your healthcare provider before starting any new supplement regimen.

 - Should I cycle ashwagandha?

 - Clinical guidance on cycling is limited — no randomized controlled trial has directly compared cycled versus continuous ashwagandha supplementation to establish an optimal protocol.
 Most published trials run for 8-12 weeks, which is the window over which cortisol and stress effects have been most consistently measured.
-A common practitioner recommendation — and an approach Andrew Huberman has discussed publicly — is to use ashwagandha for 8-12 weeks followed by a 4-week break, then reassess.
+A common practitioner recommendation is to use ashwagandha for 8-12 weeks followed by a 4-week break, then reassess.
 This is a precautionary convention based on Ayurvedic tradition and the observation that adaptogenic effects may plateau, not a conclusion from controlled trial data.
 If you plan to supplement beyond a single 12-week cycle, discussing a structured cycling approach with your healthcare provider is a reasonable step.
 FormulaForge supplements are not intended to diagnose, treat, cure, or prevent any disease.

 - Is ashwagandha safe for my liver?